workingDog/scalakml/README.md

       }
     }

-## Issues
-  One current issue is, scala xml does not preserve CDATA, such that angle brackets and ampersands in CDATA elements are corrupted, Google Earth for example does not like that.

 ## Status

-This scalakml library needs a bit more testing and a bit more documentation.

 The gx: extension has what is in the official kml22gx.xsd schema, it does not include some of the gx: elements from Google listed in reference 2.

-Currently using scala 2.10.3 and java 1.7 SDK, with IntelliJ IDEA 13.
+Using scala 2.11.2 and java 1.7 SDK, with IntelliJ IDEA 13.

 To generate a new jar file from the source using sbt, type: sbt package